gcobb321/icloud3_v3_docs/docs/chapters/2-installing-and-configuring.md

 3. The username and password are not required if you are only tracking with the Mobile App,
 4. Apple account authentication - If you are signing into the Apple iCloud Account for the first time, the account access token has expired or your account username or password has changed and you will get an alert on your phone or other device that someone is signing into your Apple account.
    1. Select **Allow** on your phone or other trusted device, the screen showing the 6-digit verification code is displayed
    2. The code entry form below should display on your computer.
-If it does not, select *Enter Verification Code*, then select Submit.When iCloud3 starts, you are logged into your Apple iCloud account.
+If it does not, select *Enter Verification Code*, then select Submit.
+When iCloud3 starts, you are logged into your Apple iCloud account.
 The account username/password is shown on the *LOGIN Action* line (gc......@gm......./Gc......).
    3. From time-to-time, you will have to reauthenticate iCloud3's access to your Apple iCloud account.
 This is discussed later.
    4. Enter the 6-digit verification code, then select *Submit*.